majorsl/EmbyIcons-MaterialIcons/README.md

 # Installation

 The release contains all three versions.

+1. Click the Latest release here.
+2. Download the Source Code format of your choice (zip or tar.gz).
+3. Extract your download.
+Inside the Release directory, you'll find the MaterialIcons folder which has folders for each of the three themes.
-Put the folders in a location accessible to Emby/EmbyIcons and select a folder in the plug-in's preferences.
+4. Put them location accessible to Emby/EmbyIcons and select which to use in the plug-in's preferences.

 # Issues and Troubleshooting